nicola-lunghi/PySwitch/README.md

 - **label**: DisplayLabel instance bound to the action, if a display definition has been passed when creating it.
 If no display is set, this is None.
 Can be directly used to set the label text/color(s) etc.

-- **debug**: Boolean.
-Will be True when debugging actions is enabled in config.py

 #### PushButtonAction

 For most things, we need the push/release states of the hardware switches to be interpreted as latch/momentary etc., so for those we have the PushButtonAction base class which can be run in several modes (usable in all actions derived from it).